Reading the nutrition facts on the backside of your baby formula can create questions... Carbohydrates 58 g .. from Sugars 58 g ... from Lactose 58 g

 Some of you might think ..
 Really?
 That much lactose in my organic formula?
 Is that bad or what is it good for?

 Lactose is a substance in milk and milk products.
-It is one of the most important carbohydrate source in breast milk and baby formula.
-It is a kind of natural sugar (a so called disaccharide) that our babies transform into energy.
-What makes it so important?
-Its benefits.
-We want to point out 3 healthy impact points for the development of our babies.
+It is one of the most important carbohydrate sources in breast milk and baby formula.
+It is a kind of natural sugar (a so-called disaccharide) that our babies transform into energy.
+Why is lactose important for babies?
+Lactose has a lot of natural benefits.
+And here are the most important ones for your baby:

 We all have a certain amount of friendly bacterias in our digestive system that

-support its healthy balance.
-Lactose has an healthy impact on the digestive system, cause it stimulates the immune system in boosting the growth of friendly bacterias.
+supports its healthy balance.
+Lactose has a healthy impact on the digestive system, cause it stimulates the immune system in boosting the growth of friendly bacterias.

 Lactose has a healthy impact on the brain.
 Lactose consists out of two molecules: Galactose and glucose.
 The sugar molecule galactose is one of the easiest energy source available for babies that is needed for a proper development of their brains and nerves.